yyin-dev/MIT6.828/labNotes/lab3/IntelManual - Chapter9.md

 ## 9.8 Exception Condition

 Faults: The CS and EIP values saved when a fault is reported point to the instruction causing the fault.
+So **the same instruction is re-executed** when handler finishes.

 Traps: The CS and EIP values stored when the trap is reported point to the instruction **dynamically** after the instruction causing the trap.
 If a trap is detected during an instruction that alters program flow, the reported values of CS and EIP reflect the alteration of program flow.
+So **the next instruction is executed** when handler finishes.

 Aborts: An abort is an exception that permits neither precise location of the instruction causing the exception nor restart of the program that caused the exception.
 Aborts are used to report severe errors.